matthewkeil/full-stack-pattern/README.md

     subDomain: 'micro-frontend',
     uiDevPort: 3012,
     core: {
-      // See CoreConstruct for more information
+      // See CoreConstruct on our docs, for more information
       includeSubdomains: true
     },
     cdn: {
-      // See CDNConstruct for more information
+      // See CDNConstruct on our docs, for more information
       codePaths: [resolve(__dirname, '..', 'frontend', 'build')],
       buildWwwSubdomain: false
     },
     cognito: {
-      // See CognitoConstruct for more information
+      // See CognitoConstruct on our docs, for more information
       groups: [
         {
           groupName: 'admin',